-In the United States in 2020, there were 4.7 million veterans with a service-connected disability — or a debilitating injury they incurred during active duty service, according to the Bureau of Labor Statistics (BLS).
+In the United States in 2020, there were 4.7 million veterans with a service-connected disability, or a debilitating injury they incurred during active duty service, according to the Bureau of Labor Statistics (BLS).

 Yet in 2021, only 3.9 million veterans received disability compensation payments from the Department of Veterans Affairs (VA), according to the United States Census Bureau.

 Why the disparity in the number of disabled veterans and the number who receive compensation for their injuries?
-While veterans with debilitating injuries are allowed to seek compensation for their injuries and the expenses the injuries will inevitably incur, the VA assigns a ‘disability rating’ to wounded veterans in order to determine compensation benefits.
+While veterans with debilitating injuries are allowed to seek compensation for their injuries and the expenses the injuries will inevitably cause them to incur, the VA assigns a ‘disability rating’ to wounded veterans in order to determine compensation benefits.

 Veterans with at least a 30% rating, for example, may receive disability benefits as well as additional pay for dependents, including spouses and minor children, or adult children between the ages of 18-23 who are seeking higher education.
 Payments are dependent on a number of qualifying factors, including number of children.

 In short, not all debilitating injuries qualify a veteran to receive additional compensation on top of their VA benefits.
 This can make it difficult for veterans and their families to make ends meet.
 Many wounded veterans must spend weeks or months in a medical center after returning home, and both medical expenses and home expenses can quickly mount.